Introduction

 Prebiotic Vegetables Best Best Vegetables for your Gut Health

-Veggies High in Polyphenols
+Veggies Upper in Polyphenols

 Many foods gut health rich in polyphenols are spices, such as cloves or oregano, which do consume in small amounts.
 So it is because polyphenols are bitter and rich in vegetables such as artichokes, radicchio, and asparagus.